VinGarcia/Simple-Iterator-Template/README.md

 - Single header.
 - STL Compliant (needs some improvement).
-- No efficience cost, it is as efficient as it could possible be.
+- No efficience loss, it is as efficient as it could possible be.
 - Really easy to understand.
 - Concise, on simple cases it takes only 9 lines to adapt a container, and on more complex cases it takes only a few lines more.